marcelinohermida/MUSIMAN/README.md

 In summary, the MUSIMAN package is a software tool to ease the parallelization of simulations run with the Monte Carlo code PENELOPE 2014 that use penmain as steering main program.

-If you use the MUSIMAN tool, please include a citation to this work:

-M. Hermida-López and L. Brualla.
-Technical Note: Monte Carlo simulation of 106Ru/106Rh ophthalmic plaques including the 106Pd gamma spectrum.
-Submitted to Med.
-Phys.
-2016.